pipe-cd/pipecd/web/README.md

 The app will be available at http://localhost:9090.

 ### Connect Real API server
-If you want to connect the real API server, additional settings on the `.env` file are needed.
+If you want to connect to a real API server, additional settings on the `.env` file are needed.

 First, create your own `.env` file based on the `.env.example` file.